 The best inspiration for UX designers is reading and embracing the diversity of ideas.
 We will make an analogy with food for hungry ones.
 The articles related to User Experience could feed you quickly and provide you with desirable information in some 4-10 minutes.
 This is a fresh and yummy street food.
 Hot, trendy, hurriedly cooked and cheap.
 Actually, most articles are free but it doesn’t mean they don’t have a value, right?
 Especially, if they have accurate references.
-But if you really need a good food – go to the restaurant, order your meal and wait until it is cooked for you.
-Books require more time and efforts from you.
+But if you really need good food – go to the restaurant, order your meal and wait until it is cooked for you.
+Books require more time and effort from you.
 Some of them are really expensive and extremely long.
-But the great thing is that you can get an invaluable experience and an exclusive knowledge from the books you read.
-We have prepared a list of 40 best UX and UI books that will be useful for designers, mentors, marketers, product managers, entrepreneurs, UX copywriters and guys like you.
-Its a great chance for UX/UI design firms to replenish their office libraries.
+But the great thing is that you can get an invaluable experience and an exclusive knowledge from the best user interface design books you read.
+We have prepared a list of 40 best UX UI design books that will be useful for marketers, designers, mentors, product managers, entrepreneurs, UX copywriters and guys like you.
+It’s a great chance for UX/UI design firms to replenish their office libraries.

 Cut the long story short – go read more!

-To make our list orderly we divided books into four categories – free, for beginners, for entrepreneurs and for designers.
+To make our list orderly we divided UX UI books into four categories – free, for beginners, for entrepreneurs and for designers.

 UX/UI Books for Beginners